ColinBD/JSAudioKnobs/README.md

 EITHER do it the easy way:

-1. Place the following link at the bottom of the _head_ section of your html file `<script src="https://colinbd.github.io/JSAudioKnobs/knobs.js"></script>`
+1. Place the following link at the bottom of the _head_ section of your html file

+   `<script src="https://colinbd.github.io/JSAudioKnobs/knobs.js"></script>`

 OR the hard way:

 1. Download the source and place knobs.js and the knob_Images folder within your project directory.

 2. Link to the knobs.js script

    `<script src="/path/to/knobs.js"></script>`

 3. Edit knobs.js line 64 to reflect the path to the knob_Images folder

    `./path/to/knob_Images/`

 THEN:

-4. Within the body of your html create a div where you want a knob to reside and give it the class of 'knob' and a unique ID `<div class="knob" id="knob1"></div>`
+1. Within the body of your html create a div where you want a knob to reside and give it the class of 'knob' and a unique ID

+   `<div class="knob" id="knob1"></div>`

-5. Create a script at the bottom of your body section.
-Then create a knob by calling new Knob and passing in the ID of the div you want to place the knob in
+2. Create a script at the bottom of your body section.
+Then create a knob by calling new Knob and passing in the ID of the div you want to place the knob within

    `let dial1 = new Knob({id: "knob1"});`

-6. A knob should be visible on your page, configured with the defaults
+3. A knob should be visible on your page, configured with the defaults

-7. You can pass in more parameters when making an instance of the class to configure the knob to your requirements - [use the interactive knob builder to design your knob, then just copy the object which is output](https://colinbd.github.io/JSAudioKnobs)
+4. You can pass in more parameters when making an instance of the class to configure the knob to your requirements - [use the interactive knob builder to design your knob, then just copy the object which is output](https://colinbd.github.io/JSAudioKnobs)

-8. You can get the value of a knob using `dial1.getValue()`
+5. You can get the value of a knob using

+   `dial1.getValue()`

-9. You set the value of a knob like `dial1.setValue(20)`
+6. You set the value of a knob like

+   `dial1.setValue(20)`

-10. You can hook into the knob change event by placing the following function in your script
+7. You can hook into the knob change event by placing the following function in your script

 ```javascript
 function knobChanged(id, val) {